devopserio/bedrock-flask-quickstart/README.md

 # OpenAI Flask Application Quickstart

 This quickstart guide helps you deploy an OpenAI-powered Flask application on AWS using Terraform.
-The setup includes an EC2 instance, an Application Load Balancer (ALB) with SSL termination, and necessary networking components.
+The setup includes two EC2 instances, an Application Load Balancer (ALB) with SSL termination, and necessary networking components.

 ## Prerequisites